Street to Wells Back to Somerset Way index Cheddar to Temple Cloud

 The Walk

 Most of the highlights of this section occur within the first four miles, during which we visit the hill of Arthur's Point, the nationally famous showcaves and museum at Wookey Hole, and the superb limestone scenery of Ebor Gorge.
 After that the West Mendip Way progresses through standard farming country, wandering down to the foot of the scarp at Draycott before tackling a second uphill section around Batcombe Farm and Bradley Cross.
 We come ultimately to Cheddar (yes, from where Cheddar cheese is named), and if you've got here in good time you might like to wander along the gorge - one of Britain's finest - and / or visit the Cheddar caves.
-Buses can whisk you from Cheddar to Wells or Bristol.
+Buses can whisk you from Cheddar to Wells or to Weston Super Mare.

 Map: OS 1:25000 Explorer 141 (Cheddar Gorge & Mendip Hills West)